 Exercise Price and Term of Awards.
 In general, the plan administrator will determine the exercise price of an option and set forth the price in the award agreement.
 The exercise price may be a fixed or variable price related to the fair market value of our common shares.
-If we grant an incentive share option to an employee who, at the time of that grant, owns shares representing more than 10% of the voting power of all classes of our share capital, the exercise price cannot be less than 110% of the fair market value of our common shares on the date of that grant.
+If we grant an incentive share option to an employee who, at the time of that grant, owns shares representing more than 10% of the voting power of all classes of our share capital, the exercise price cannot be less than 110% of the fair market value of that grant.